MoSaleh428/ASCWG/Promotion.md

   /vendors/ and /.ssh/ were still unauthorized but /login.php gave us a login form

-  I used the same XXE payload to get the login.php source code and found that it makes SQL query with the username and password and apply some filters for them
+  I used the same XXE payload to get the **login.php** source code and found that it makes **SQL query** with the username and password and apply some filters for them

   ![image 8](https://imgur.com/hSISwlB.png)

-  It's obvious we're going to make sql injection
+  It's obvious we're going to make **sql injection**.

-  But to bypass this filter there's some points to take in consideration
+  But to bypass this filter there's some points to take in consideration:

-  1. the filter uses preg_replace() to remove specified strings
+  - the filter uses preg_replace() to remove specified strings.
-  2. the space can be replaced with tab which we'll write as %09
+  - the space can be replaced with tab which we'll write as %09.
-  3. the multi character strings can be bypassed by spliting them by itself other string that's going to be removed after it eg. (admadminin, passwo-rd)
+  - the multi character strings can be bypassed by spliting them by itself other string that's going to be removed after it eg. (admadminin, passwo-rd).

   First I tried to bypass the login and using this payload ```adm-in')%09o-r%091=1#```